 Using the wire cutters, split wires by cutting along the groove.
 Use the wire cutter to remove approximately an inch of the insulation from each wire.
 Tie the split cords using an underwriter's knot.
 Make a loop with each wire and then feed the opposite color wire through each loop to create a figure eight.
 Note: Check the lamp kit's instructions for an illustration.

-Use the screwdriver to loosen the screws on either side of the new socket.
-Wrap each exposed wire around a screw on the socket.
-Use the screwdriver to tighten the screws and hold the wires in place.
+Use the screwdriver to loosen the screws on either side of the new socket — brass for hot, silver for neutral.
+Wrap the hot exposed wire (check lamp kit instructions to determine which wire is hot) around the brass screw on the socket.
+Wrap the other wire around the silver (neutral) screw and use the screwdriver to tighten the screws and hold the wires in place.

 Snap Sleeve On and Test

 Slide the sleeve back on the socket until it snaps into place.
 Test the wire by plugging it into an outlet.